lisa-lumos/Redshift/01-intro.md

 The compute nodes run the compiled code, and send intermediate results back to the leader node for final aggregation.

-Data warehouse data is stored in a separate storage tier - Redshift Managed Storage (RMS/S3).
-RMS provides the ability to scale your storage to petabytes using Amazon S3 storage.
-RMS lets you scale and pay for computing and storage independently, so that you can size your cluster based only on your computing needs.
+Data warehouse data is stored in a separate storage tier - Redshift Managed Storage (RMS), which can scale your storage to petabytes using Amazon S3 storage.
+RMS lets you pay for computing and storage independently, so that you can size your cluster based only on computing needs.

 A compute node is partitioned into slices.
 Each slice is allocated a portion of the node's memory and disk space, where it processes a portion of the workload assigned to the node.
-The leader node manages distributing data to the slices and apportions the workload for any queries or other database operations to the slices.
+The leader node distributes data and compute work to the slices.
 The slices then work in parallel to complete the operation.

-The number of slices per node is determined by the node size of the cluster.
+the cluster node size determines the number of slices in the node.

 When you create a table, you can optionally specify one column as the distribution key.
-When the table is loaded with data, the rows are distributed to the node slices according to the distribution key that is defined for a table.
+When the table populated, its rows are distributed to the node slices according to the table's distribution key.
 Choosing a good distribution key enables Amazon Redshift to use parallel processing to load data and run queries efficiently.

 A cluster contains one or more databases.
 User data is stored on the compute nodes.